-Vanessa Greene, President and CEO
+Vanessa Greene, Founder & CEO

 A former National Endowment for the Arts Fellow, Vanessa Greene has had a rich and diverse career in community development, arts management, and philanthropy.
 For 35 years, she has worked with community development corporations, faith based institutions, cultural centers, government agencies, private foundations and commercial enterprises to organize communities, expand capacity, and create opportunity in some of the nation’s most challenging rural and urban environments.